haydensgithub/UE4Fighter-Showcase/Docs/Enemy_ai.md

 The lantern could:
 - Shoot a damaging projectile at the player
 - Unleash a close-range explosion if it felt the player was too close
-- Occasionally sustain a large tracking laser beam
+- Occasionally fire a large tracking laser beam

 Developing the lantern was not without its troubles.
 While some parts of the enemy were very easy to put together, such as the projectile, movement, and explosion, others weren't so easy.
 The laser attack required a visual representation that stretched from the lantern's mouth to either its maximum range or the ground/player, whichever came first.
 In addition, it needed to spawn a particle effect at the location of its impact.